baileyp1/PhylogenomicsPipelines/README.md

 ```

 For gene recovery (if known, specific version requirements are shown in brackets; in bold if used in tests):
-* bunzip2 (if raw data is compressed in this format)
+* bunzip2 command line tool (only if raw data is compressed in this format)
 * [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic)
 * [Paftools](https://github.com/RBGKew/pypaftol), [HybPiper](https://github.com/mossmatters/HybPiper) (version 1.3.1 plus patch for issue [41](https://github.com/mossmatters/HybPiper/issues/41)), [HybPiper2](https://github.com/mossmatters/HybPiper) or [Captus](https://github.com/edgardomortiz/Captus) - for versions tested, see the command line help
 * If using HybPiper 1.3, Perl